 As time marched on and the questions, requests, and emails continued to pour in, MoneySavingMom.com was born!
 It’s been quite the adventure and has far exceeded my wildest imaginations thanks to the many wonderful readers who have spread the word.
 In less than a year, it quickly became one of the highest-trafficked personal finance blogs on the web.
 And it just kept on growing!

 Thanks in part to the revenue earned from advertising and affiliate sales on MoneySavingMom — and the fact that we stayed out of debt during law school! — we were able to save up enough to pay 100% down for our first home near the end of 2009.
-We’ve now committed to give 100% of the proceeds from private ad sales to Compassion International and Show Hope.
+We’re committed to giving a percentage of all proceeds from MoneySavingMom.com to life-impacting ministries.

 Who knows what the future holds?
 One thing I do know is that any success is thanks to the Lord, to my parents, to my wonderful husband, and to the loyal readers who constantly push and stretch me to be a better home economist myself.